elisereynolds44/project-c-take-2/README.md

 ## Dallas Cost of Living Dashboard
 Elise Reynolds - CS 150 Community Action Computing

-## At least three (3) example scenarios or stories that could be derived by exploring the data with your dashboard

 ## Why Dallas?

 Dallas is not only my hometown, but also a city that has seen rapid economic growth and change over time.
 By analyzing this region, I hoped to gain insight into how affordability has shifted, and how wage growth compares to increasing costs of essentials.
 I also wanted to share this with classmates who may be unfamiliar with the area but interested in the realities of life in a major US city as COOL as Dallas Texas.